Network Navigation

 plot(map_prep(down), col = "blue", add = TRUE, lwd = 2)

-In contrast with navigate_hydro_network(), navigate_network_dfs() can perform up and down navigation with only a network topology described as id and toid.
-If upmain and downmain attributes are also available, it can also perform main path navigation.
+navigate_network_dfs() performs up and down navigation with only a network topology described as id and toid.
+If upmain and downmain attributes are also available, it performs main path navigation as well.

 hydroloom_name_definitions[names(hydroloom_name_definitions) == "upmain"]